HenrikSamuelsson/Programming-in-C/Exercises/Chapter_03/Chapter_03.md

 - [exercis_03_07.c](Exercise_07/exercise_03_07.c)

 ## 8. ##
 Nothing to do in this exercise.
-Contains instructions on how to calculate the next largest even multiple of another integer.
-Useful to know when solving the next exercise.
+But contains instructions on how to calculate the next largest even multiple of another integer.
+This is useful to know when solving the next exercise.